-Chthonius (Ephippiochthonius) kewi, Kew’s Chthonid
+Chthonius (Chthonius) kewi, Kew’s Chthoniid

 Europe: found only in Britain were it was thought to be restricted to the East (Essex, Norfolk, Suffolk, Kent) coast and only found amongst decaying drift-line debris and large pebbles on the upper-shore/splash zone.
 The species has also been recorded from the coast of Dorset.
 Records from inland include Lincolnshire, Norfolk, Sussex and Nottinghamshire.